 The original valve set angle must be maintained.
 The valve guides may be replaced as a means of

-199 Australian Karting Association Inc

 repair but must be retained to standard dimensions.
 Lapping of valves / seats is permitted subject

 to the above limitations.

 Piston and Rings: Re-sizing, knurling, or lightening of pistons is not permitted.
 The use of piston